Visiting Olympic National Park

 Park Lodges

 Lodging accommodations inside the park provide a range of accommodations.
 Lake Crescent Lodge, Log Cabin Resort, and Sol Duc Hot Springs Resort are available seasonally, while Kalaloch Lodge is open year-round.
-As the name suggested, Sol Duc Hot Springs Resort boasts three mineral hot spring soaking pools in a serene setting.
-Advance reservations are strongly encouraged as rooms book up fast for travel in July and August.
-For deals and fewer crowds, consider traveling during the spring and fall.
+As the name suggests, Sol Duc Hot Springs Resort boasts mineral soaking pools in a serene setting.
+Advance reservations are strongly encouraged as rooms book up fast for summer travel.

 Just outside the park’s boundaries but situated within the Olympic National Forest is Lake Quinault Lodge.
 Open year-round, this rustic lodge built in 1926 boasts lake views, water activities, and scenic trails within easy reach.